 Why often sneeze in bed?

 When you crawl into bed, certain elements can trigger sneezing.
-For example, when you have a sniping cold, your nasal mucosa will react more sensitively.
+For example, if you have a sniping cold, your nasal mucosa will react more sensitively.
 But why do you sneeze in bed if you don’t have a cold?

 Allergy